 If you need more justification for my choice of terms, bitch is more appropriate anyway, as it refers to a female by definition, whereas cat is gender non-specific.
 Alley tomcats may fight with each other, but human male street gangs don’t indulge in “catfights.”
 That term is used only when women are involved.
 Besides, women refer to themselves and each other as bitches all the time.
 Why is it not all right when I do it?
 Tina Turner took Elton John’s “The Bitch Is Back” for her own musical statement.
 Any woman who would resort to public pugilism probably is a bitch.
 I don’t feel the need to be that respectful toward her.
 Incidentally, there is a proposed TV series about a group of female werewolves, appropriately titled, “Bitches,” and there were two recent sitcoms, one with the title, “GCB,“ which stands for “Good Christian Bitches,” and the other is “Don’t Trust That Bitch in Apt.
 23.”
 So there!

-I wish people would lighten up and stop being so damned touchy about everything!
+I wish people would stop being so damned touchy about everything!
 Of course, there are nicer, less offensive ways of saying things, but some people take it to the extreme, to the point of absurdity.
 For example, I think it’s better to call people with disabilities “physically-challenged,” because they are, and it has a more positive connotation to it than “handicapped.”
 If something is a challenge, it would suggest that one is at least making some kind of effort.
 When you’re handicapped, it could mean that you are unable to do certain things and you’re not even going to try.

 Consider that the term “disabled” is rather meaningless whenever it is used.
 The truth of the matter is, nobody can do absolutely everything.
 So that would make us all disabled in some way, wouldn’t it?
 Beethoven became deaf at an early age but continued to compose great music up until he died.
 He couldn’t hear but was disabled only in that respect.
 On the other hand, there are people with excellent hearing who have no musical ability whatsoever.
 So then, they could be considered disabled as well.
 Similarly, look at all of Stevie Wonder’s musical talents.
 He just can’t see.
 Since I am unable to converse fluently with anyone in any language other than English, then I have certain lingual disabilities.